Guidelines for Designated Campus Colleagues (DCCs)

 - Associate Partner Guidelines – Associate Partners directly contribute service to the academic or research mission of the University and have a defined leadership role codified in a contract that includes supervising University employees, leading blocks, or conducting research on the University’s behalf.
 Associate Partners are distinguished from Affiliate Partners by the fact that Associate Partners do not have assignments covered by an agreement affording contractual affiliate status to their organization by the Office of the Provost.

-Volunteers support the University’s mission serving in roles that include 4-H workers, master gardeners, event volunteers, or authorized supervisors of minors.
+Volunteers are unpaid and support the University’s mission serving in roles that include 4-H workers, master gardeners, event volunteers, or authorized supervisors of minors.
 Volunteers are eligible for a NetID and University email account and to use these to access University systems, services, and specialized University training.
 They may perform security- or safety-sensitive or export control duties, and interact with non-enrolled minors.

-Intermittent/Occasional Volunteers (IOVs) support special events, cultural activities, and other University sponsored activities, or serve as docents.
+Intermittent/Occasional Volunteers (IOVs) are unpaid and support special events, cultural activities, and other University sponsored activities, or serve as docents.
 IOVs do not require access to University systems or services, will not perform security- or safety-sensitive or export control duties, and do not have assignments that involve interacting with non-enrolled minors or require specialized University training.

 - Intermittent/Occasional Volunteer (IOV) Worksheet